 - 1 cup toasted coarse bread crumbs

-- 1/4 cup chopped fresh parsley
+- 1/4 cup chopped flat-leaf parsley leaves

-- 1 scallion, white and green parts, thinly sliced
+- 1 scallion white and green parts, thinly sliced

-- 2 anchovy fillets, soaked in cold water for 2 minutes, patted dry, and chopped
+- 2 anchovy fillets soaked in cold water for 2 minutes, patted dry, and chopped

-- 1 tablespoon capers, chopped
+- 1 tablespoon capers chopped

-- 1 tablespoon lemon zest
+- 1 tablespoon lemon zest preferably organic

-- 1 garlic clove, minced
+- 1 garlic clove minced

-- 1/2 teaspoon chopped fresh thyme
+- 1/2 teaspoon chopped thyme leaves

-- 1/2 teaspoon chopped fresh rosemary
+- 1/2 teaspoon chopped rosemary leaves

-- 1. Preheat the oven to 450°F (230°C).
+- Preheat the oven to 450°F (230°C).

-- 3. Roast the hens until an instant-read thermometer inserted into the thickest part of the thigh registers 170°F (76°C), 30 to 35 minutes.
+- Roast the hens until an instant-read thermometer inserted into the thickest part of the thigh registers 170°F (76°C), 30 to 35 minutes.

-- 4. Meanwhile, in a bowl, whisk the vinegar and remaining 6 tablespoons olive oil together.
+- Meanwhile, in a bowl, whisk the vinegar and remaining 6 tablespoons olive oil together.
 Add the bread crumbs, parsley, scallion, anchovies, capers, lemon zest, garlic thyme, and rosemary and toss together.
 Season with salt and pepper.

-- 5. Remove the hens to a platter, top with the toasted bread crumb mixture, and serve immediately.
+- Remove the hens to a platter, top with the toasted bread crumb mixture, and serve immediately.

-Preparation of the hens themselves was plain and basic.
+Preparation of the hens themselves was basic.
 The salsa transformed them.
 The way it interacted with the roasted hens reminded me of the way gremolata changes the flavor of osso buco.
-While I am not an anchovy aficionado, I’ve learned that they can subtly flavor certain dishes in such a way that a person might not be able to pick out their presence, but their absence would be missed.
+While I’m not an anchovy aficionado, I’ve learned that they can subtly flavor certain dishes in such a way that a person might not be able to pick out their presence, but their absence would be missed.
 My husband, for example, loved the salsa, but was quite surprised to learn it contained anchovies.
-I would fix the salsa again to serve with grilled steaks or salmon, as suggested by the author.
+I’d make the salsa again to serve with grilled steaks or salmon, as suggested by the author.

-Feb 12, 2004
+Originally published February 12, 2004